Legal issues in airsoft: Mexico

-For any doubts as to whether a particular item is subject to an import permit, any individual or entity can submit a consultation with the National Defense Authority addressed to Dirección General del Registro Federal de Armas de Fuego y Control de Explosivos, Miguel de Cervantes Saavedra número 596, Campo Militar número 1-J, Predio Reforma, D.F., colonia Irrigación, CDMX, México.
+For any doubts as to whether a particular item is subject to an import permit, any individual or entity can submit a consultation with the National Defense Authority.

 Netherlands

 On 1 January 2013, new Dutch laws regarding airsoft came into effect.
-Airsoft devices are air, gas, or spring powered weapons with a maximum shooting energy of 3.5 Joule and look almost completely like real firearms.
-Those who wish to possess an airsoft replica or participate in a skirmish will have to be registered with a certified airsoft organization.
-As of May 2016, only the NABV, the Dutch Airsoft Sport Association, was registered.
-Participation in a skirmish for non members is allowed up to six times per Year, but the Dutch Airsoft Sports Association will need to receive certain details about the player, this is usually done when you Rent at an airsoft Site.
+Airsoft devices are air, gas, or spring powered weapons with a maximum shooting energy of 3.5 J that look almost completely like real firearms.
+Those who wish to possess an airsoft replica or participate in a skirmish must be registered with a certified airsoft organization.
+As of May 2016 only the Dutch Airsoft Sport Association (NABV) was registered.
+Participation in a skirmish for non-members is allowed up to six times per year, but the NABV will need to receive certain details about the player, which is usually done when renting at an airsoft site.
 In order to obtain membership with the NABV a person must pass a police background check and must not have committed any crimes in the last eight years.

-Since 1 April 2019 a new regulation has been introduced that ensures that replicas are now measured with joules instead of fps, this is done with bb's of at least 0.3 grams instead of 0.2.
-Replicas have the following joule values: Bolt action sniper: 2.3 joules (499 fps with 0.2 grams), DMR: 1.7 joules (430 fps with 0.2 grams), AEG: 1.2 joules (360 fps with 0.2 grams).
+Since 1 April 2019 a new regulation has been introduced that ensures that replicas are now measured in joules instead of fps, with BBs of at least 0.3 g instead of 0.2.
+Replicas have the following joule values: Bolt action sniper: 2.3 joules (499 fps with 0.2 g), DMR: 1.7 J (430 fps with 0.2 g), AEG: 1.2 J (360 fps with 0.2 g).